NOTE: Art. 875.1 eff. until Aug. 1, 2022. See Acts 2021, No. 313.

 (2)(a) The amount of each monthly payment for the payment plan ordered pursuant

-to the provisions of Subsubparagraph (1)(b) of this Paragraph shall be equal to the
+to the provisions of Subsubparagraph (1)(b) of this Paragraph shall be determined by the

 (b) If the court has ordered restitution, half of the defendant's monthly payment shall